fujiapple852/rust-daml-bindings/examples/README.md

 # Examples

-Examples that show off the features provided by `DAML`.
+Examples that show off the features provided by `Daml`.

 ## Ping Pong (GRPC API)
 An example usage of the GRPC API for a simple ping-pong contract between two parties.